beckbria/scheduler/README.md

 # scheduler
-Allocate an event staffing schedule with a SAT Solver
+Allocate an event staffing schedule with a SAT Solver.
+Requires the Z3 Python bindings.